akojo/clutch/README.md

 db:query("select * from p where color = ?", {'Red'})
 ```

-Positional parameters can be supplied by prefixing the `?` with a number:
+Positional parameters can be supplied by suffixing the `?` with a number:

 ```lua
 db:query("select * from p where weight = ?2 color = ?1", {'Red', 12})